dgrnbrg/piplin/doc/intro.md

   (connect Vsync false))
 ```

 You can test `invert-every-other` on the REPL.
-Note that we've hardcoded it to take an 8 bit value--if you want to use some other bit width, you'll need to change the `8` to the appropriate value.
+Note that we've hardcoded it to take an 8 bit value - if you want to use some other bit width, you'll need to change the `8` to the appropriate value.

 Why do we need to `reverse` the `(range 8)`?
 The least significant bit (index 0) should go on the right side of `the-bits`, so that we can apply `bit-cat` to it; however, if we don't reverse the range, we'll end up with the least significant bit in the most significant bit position, which would be wrong.